-9 tips to making the most of the Boxing Day sales
+Tips to shop smart during the Boxing Day sales

 4. Plan ahead for the New Year

-Some people wonder why you need to go shopping on Boxing Day considering Christmas is done by that stage, but these people don’t understand planning like you do.
-The Boxing Day sales are a great opportunity to plan for the year ahead.
+Some people wonder why you need to go shopping on Boxing Day considering Christmas is done by that stage, but these people don’t understand how to plan like a pro.
+The Boxing Day sales are a great opportunity to think of the year ahead and score discounts at times when you need them.
 Birthdays coming up?
 Valentines gifts to buy?
 School equipment?
 It’s all there, all on sale.

 5. Know your measurements